-Egyptian officials say calm has returned to the country with a nighttime curfew in force after riot police used armored vehicles and bulldozers to break up two large protest camps in Cairo.
+Egyptian Interior Minister Mohamed Ibrahim says 149 people were killed Wednesday when security forces used armored vehicles and bulldozers to break up two large protest camps in Cairo.

-But a spokesman for the Muslim Brotherhood, which demands ousted President Mohamed Morsi be returned to power, says 2,600 people were killed when police fired into crowds of demonstrators with automatic rifles.
+But a spokesman for the Muslim Brotherhood, which demands the return of ousted President Mohamed Morsi to power, says 2,600 people were killed when police fired into crowds of demonstrators with automatic rifles.

-Witnesses and journalists report seeing bodies in makeshift morgues and field hospitals.
+Witnesses and journalists report seeing bodies in makeshift morgues in Cairo.
 Islamists also rioted in Alexandria, Minya, Assiut and Suez as anger over the crackdown spread.

 The government had warned for several days that it would move against the protesters -- most of whom also support Mr. Morsi.

-Interior Minister Mohamed Ibrahim says police used minimum force against the camps and only fired tear gas.
-He blames the Muslim Brotherhood for creating what he calls a state of mayhem across the country.
-He accuses it of shooting at police, attacking government buildings, and burning churches.
+Ibrahim says police used minimum force against the camps and only fired tear gas.
+He blames the Muslim Brotherhood for creating what he calls a state of mayhem across the country, including shooting at police, attacking government buildings, and burning churches.